amirmabhout/withparen/packages/plugin-seren/src/services/README.md

 - **Schedule**: Every day at 12:00 PM (with 5-minute window)
 - **Functionality**: Asks users to rate their relationship connection on a 1-5 scale

-### WeeklyReflectionService
-- **Purpose**: Analyzes agent's strategy effectiveness weekly
-- **Schedule**: Every Friday at 5:00 PM (with 30-minute window)
-- **Functionality**:
-  - Reviews the week's conversations and extracted insights
-  - Analyzes how well the agent is bringing people closer together
-  - Generates strategic reflections for improvement
-  - Stores reflections in the 'reflections' memory table

 ### TaskService
 - **Purpose**: Manages and executes scheduled tasks